 The next step would be viewing all the student responses.
 Simply click on “View Responses” to see them on a Google Sheet.
 It will generate one for you automatically and save it to your Drive! #GENIUS

 This is what will pop up on your screen after clicking the “View Responses” tab.
 It will show all your students’ answers and let you see who understood the concept, or who still is struggling and will need extra support/reteaching.

-And that’s it my friends!
+And that’s it, my friends!
 You can play around with Forms to create more Forms for various classroom uses.
-I like to send out questionnaires at BTSN for parents to share their emails/phone numbers/etc and make it easy for me to have them all in one place without having to transfer their data from a paper sign up sheet.
+I like to send out questionnaires at Back to School Night for parents to share their emails/phone numbers/etc. and make it easy for me to have them all in one place without having to transfer their data from a paper sign up sheet.
 I’m trying really hard to have a paperless classroom. 🙂 You can also use Google Forms to give quizzes and have all their data in one spreadsheet for easy grading.
 The classroom uses are endless!
 I’ll be back soon with another tutorial on how I use Google Sheets to create rubrics AND grade writing assignments.

 If you are new to my Google tutorials or want to learn all about Google Drive or Google Classroom, just click on the images below to read those posts.

 I hope this tech tutorial will help you utilize Forms in your classroom and help drive your instruction.
 I’d love to connect with you!
-Use the buttons below to follow my blog and TpT store for more ideas!
+Use the links ahead to follow my blog and TpT store for more ideas!

 I will be at ISTE in San Antonio next week.
 If you are going, I would love to chat with you!
 I will be mostly attending sessions, but also vending for Boom Learning in the Start Up Pavilion. ...
 See MoreSee Less